lk-geimfari/mimesis/README.md

 ![alt text](https://raw.githubusercontent.com/lk-geimfari/church/master/examples/church.png)

 Church is a library to generate fake data.
 It's very useful when you need to bootstrap your database.
 Church have not any requirements.
-Church is a pretty simple library.
-All you need to start is a small [guidebook.](https://github.com/lk-geimfari/church/blob/master/docs/README.md)
+Church is a pretty simple library and all you need to start is a small [guidebook.](https://github.com/lk-geimfari/church/blob/master/docs/README.md)

 At this moment a library has 6 supported locales:
 - :us: - English (en)